7 Best Practices to Optimize Sitemaps For SEO

 • The structure of pages

-A sitemap is particularly useful if a website has many pages, deep pages, new pages, orphaned pages, or a complicated website structure.
+A sitemap is especially beneficial if a site has many pages, deep pages, fresh pages, orphaned pages or a convoluted site structure.

-A B2B SaaS business can have product pages, comparison pages, industry pages, integration pages, blog posts, case studies, and gated resource pages.
-Without a clean sitemap and internal linking structure, search engines may not crawl all of the valuable URLs in an efficient manner.
+A B2B SaaS firm can include product pages, comparison pages, industry pages, integration pages, blog entries, case studies, and gated resource sites.
+If you don’t have a clear sitemap and internal linking structure, search engines may not be able to crawl all your valuable URLs efficiently.

 Types of Sitemaps to Know